shariq1989/cookbook/content/recipe/chana_masala.md

 * 1/2 cup Cilantro, chopped, to garnish
 * Salt, to taste

-#### CHANA MASALA STOVE - TOP INSTRUCTIONS
+#### CHANA MASALA STOVE-TOP INSTRUCTIONS

 1. Warm ghee in a [heavy-bottomed](https://amzn.to/3F0cvEn) pan over medium-high heat.
 Add 1 tsp of the kalonji seeds, the cumin seed, and the green chillies.
 Cook until ingredients begin to sputter.
 2. Lower the heat to medium-low, and then add the onion.
 Cook until they brown and caramelize.
 This step may take a while, and that’s okay.
 You are building flavor.
 Be sure to stir the onions frequently to prevent them from burning.
 3. Next, add the garlic and ginger.
 Stir to combine.
 4. In a small bowl, combine chili powder, turmeric, and garam masala.
 Stir the spices into the mixture until it becomes fragrant, about 30 seconds.
 5. Add the tomatoes and allow the gravy to simmer for about 5 minutes.
 6. Remove the green chillies and set them aside.
-Remove the mixture from heat and add it to a food processor.
+Remove the mixture from heat and add it to a [food processor](https://amzn.to/3o68l64).
 Blend until smooth.
+You can also use an [immersion blender](https://amzn.to/3pcRrDQ) for this step.
 7. Return the mixture to the pan, along with the reserved chillies.
 Then add the chickpeas, cilantro, 1/2 cup water, and bring it all to a simmer.
 8. Sprinkle the dish with kalonji seeds and cover the pan with the lid slightly ajar.
 Lower the heat even more to maintain a gentle bubble.
 Cook until the liquid reduces, about 12-15 minutes.
 Be sure to stir frequently to prevent burning.
 9. Season the Chana Masala with salt, to taste, and garnish with cilantro.

 #### CHANA MASALA INSTANT POT INSTRUCTIONS

-1. Heat the ghee in an [Instant Pot](https://amzn.to/3ttlual) pan over medium-high heat.
+1. Heat the ghee in an [Instant Pot](https://amzn.to/3ttlual) pan on saute mode.
 Add 1 tsp of the kalonji seeds, the cumin seed, and the green chillies.
 Cook until ingredients begin to sputter.
 2. Add the onion.
 Cook until they brown and caramelize.
 This step may take a while, and that’s okay.
 You are building flavor.
 Be sure to stir the onions frequently to prevent them from burning.
 3. Next, add the garlic and ginger.
 Stir to combine.
 4. In a small bowl, combine chili powder, turmeric, and garam masala.
 Stir the spices into the mixture until it becomes fragrant, about 30 seconds.
 5. Add the tomatoes and allow the gravy to simmer for about 5 minutes.
 6. Remove the green chillies and set them aside.
 Remove the mixture from heat and add it to a food processor.
 Blend until smooth.
+You can also use an [immersion blender](https://amzn.to/3pcRrDQ) for this step.
 7. Return the mixture to the [Instant Pot](https://amzn.to/3ttlual), along with the reserved chillies.
-Then add the chickpeas, cilantro, 1/2 cup water, and bring it all to a simmer.
+Then add the chickpeas, cilantro, 1/2 cup water, and bring it all to a simmer on saute mode.
 8. Sprinkle the dish with kalonji seeds and secure the lid.
-Set the [Instant Pot](https://amzn.to/3ttlual) to manual high pressure, and cook for 10 minutes.
+Set the [Instant Pot](https://amzn.to/3ttlual) to manual high pressure, and cook for 10 minutes with quick release.
-9. Season the Chana Masala with salt, to taste, and garnish with cilantro.
+9. Season the chana masala with salt, to taste, and garnish with cilantro.

 {{< end_recipe >}}